OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 **Visible in Catalog**

-The "Visible in Catalog" field allows you to toggle course visibility within the course catalog.
+The "Discoverable in Catalog" field allows you to toggle course visibility within the course catalog.

 - **Off:**
   This option will keep the course private.
 This means that the course will not show up in the public course catalog.
 No one will be able to enroll in the course unless you provide them with the course redemption code.